qwertie/learn-react/docs/tutorial-4.md

 I said this tutorial was designed for people who had used JavaScript but not TypeScript so I'll mostly just talk about the main differences between the two, but I will explain a few surprising facts about JavaScript too, in case you only studied a different language, like Java.

 TypeScript is based on JavaScript, and the TypeScript compiler (or other tools based on it, like `ts-node` or `ts-jest`) translates TypeScript into normal JavaScript simply by stripping out all the type information.
 Alongside that process, type checking is performed in order to discover *type errors* - mistakes you've made that have something to do with types.
-(Of course, occasionally, it also complains about things you did intentionally that nevertheless broke the rules of TypeScript).

 Types can be attached to variables with a colon (:) in their definition, like so: